rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 # TODO
  * BSN as sector identifier?
 See under 3.2.
 Pairwise Identifiers
+ * explicit redirect_uri, request_uri registration
  * Intro / use case / context; use case as in first OAuth2 iGov-NL profile, but explicitly with user authentication and identification.
- * examples and steps in the flow not yet detailed in this profile
+ * steps in the flow not yet detailed in this profile
  * check refs, source iGov OIDC profile looks somewhat inconsistent with iGov OAuth2 profile
  * explicit access token is JWT, as per OAuth2 iGov-NL?
+Note: original iGov example are consistent or even invalid

 # Abstract